All Episodes

 What's going on, my friend?

-What's happening in uh Indiana, which we love, of course, in our Midwestern sensibilities, which the country could use a little bit more of.
+What's happening in Indiana, which we love, of course, in our Midwestern sensibilities, which the country could use a little bit more of.

-Well Linda.
+Well, Linda.

 Sorry.

-She needs to be I'm pretty sure Gary likes me, but go ahead.
+I'm pretty sure Gary likes me, but go ahead.

 Okay, but they don't curse as much as you do in the Midwest.